petroslamb/flask-ml-server/README.md

 - Changing the `env_name` to `development`, `testing` or `production`, will override certain options for safety or ease of use.

-### Env files usage

-Edit `env` file to create a `.env` file, if you like to use it.

-- Make sure to pinpoint to your models directory.

-### Run the server

-To run with a different env file use `dotenv`:

-`dotenv -f .env_dev run python scripts/manage.py run`

-To run with your created `.env`, use installed CLI:

-`my-server-manage run`

-- Access at `localhost:5000/api/v1` by default.
-- If not `.env` file is present, defaults will be overriden by env vars.
-- It is strogly recommended to use an env file, as testing was done with one.
-- Use `FLASK_ENV=testing`, for better results.

 ## Tests